PritK99/ML-Toolbox/Concept Learning/README.md

 <img src="../assets/img/birds-concept.png" alt="birds-concept">

 Imagine we want to learn to identify birds from a group of animals.
 We can start by looking at different birds and try to understand the features which make them different from other animals.
-We might look at a sparrow and derive that if the animal has wings, feathers, brown colour, a short tail etc. then it is a bird.
-However by looking at other birds, we might realize that colour has nothing to do with a bird, and we can come to generalized idea that if it has feathers or wings, it is a bird.
+We might look at a sparrow and derive that if the animal has wings, feathers, brown color, a short tail, etc. then it is a bird.
+However, by looking at other birds, we might realize that color has nothing to do with a bird, and we can come to a generalized idea that if it has feathers or wings, it is a bird.

 Here, bird becomes a Concept, which we want to learn.
-Concept Learning was the idea a boolean function defined over a set of all possible animal whicht returns true only if a given object is a member of a bird.
+Concept Learning is a boolean function defined over a set of all possible animals which returns true only if a given object is a member of a bird.
 The problem of inducing general functions from specific training examples is central to concept learning.

 ## FIND-S Algorithm